 midtown

-Railgarten on Central Avenue in midtown Memphis is an outdoor entertainment complex with three bars, live music stages, ping pong tables and a beer garden by the rail line.
+Railgarten on Central Avenue in midtown Memphis is an outdoor entertainment complex with three bars, live music stages, ping pong tables and a beer garden.

 Tip: Live music most weekends.
 The Central Avenue patio fills at 18:00; covered seats with a roof.